digital-enabler/de-tool-test/README.md

 * **Antonino Sirchia** - *Initial work* - [sirnino](https://github.com/sirnino)

-See also the list of [contributors](contributors) who participated in this project
+See also the list of [contributors](contributors) who participated in this project.